Reconstruction era: Southern country store

 The role of the country store extended beyond simple trade.
 It was a general store that provided a wide range of goods—pills, petticoats and plows and a hundred other items.
-The local federal post office was inside and there were benches outside for the bystanders.
+The local federal post office was inside, and there were benches outside for the bystanders.
 The farmers produced most of their own food, but they did buy necessities.
 In one Florida store with a largely Black clientele, the items most often purchased were corn, salt pork, sugar, lard, coffee, syrup, rice, flour, cloth, shoes, shotguns, shells, and patent medicines.
 Everything had a price except the one item in greatest demand: gossip was free.

 Merchants took food and meat in trade and resold it.
-These merchants were not just shopkeepers but also acted as bankers and brokers, extending credit to poor farmers and hand pressed landowners.
+These merchants were not just shopkeepers but also acted as bankers and brokers, extending credit to poor farmers and hard-pressed landowners.
 The customers needed supplies every week, but had an income only at the end of the harvest season.
 The merchants gave them credit in terms of the expected size of their cotton or tobacco crops.
 Sharecroppers had to give half or more of the crop to the landowner.
-The rest at harvest time went to the merchant who would sell advantageously, and close the credit accounts.
+The rest at harvest time went to the merchant who would sell advantageously and close the credit accounts.
 Merchants were thus the liaison between rural areas and the few cities in the postwar South.
 They handled the flow of goods, information, and credit.
 Merchants depended on credit from urban wholesalers, and like the sharecroppers they paid off their own debts with proceeds from the cotton or tobacco harvests.

-In the paternalistic mill villages that opened in the South in the late 19th century, the textile mills provided jobs for all family members, rented them cheap housing and paid then −in script they used to buy food and supplies in company stores.
+In the paternalistic mill villages that opened in the South in the late 19th century, the textile mills provided jobs for all family members, rented them cheap housing, and paid them in scrip they used to buy food and supplies in company stores.
 Independent merchants were few.